informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 }
 ```

+After receiving a `Command` object from the `parse` method, the controller simply asks the
-The `Controller`, after receiving a `Command`, will simply ask `Game` to execute the command.
+game to execute the cooresponding action.

-All commands have a series of details: name, shortcut, detail, etc. For example the specific command
+All concrete commands have a series of details: `name`, `shortcut`, `detail`, etc. For example the
-'HelpCommand:
+specific command  `HelpCommand` has the following code:

 ```java
 public static final name, shortcut, details;